guanshi1688/longview-archive/docs/index.md

 # Longview Archive

-**A public archive on productive forces, civilizational form, absorptive capacity, value capture, and long-term social change.**
+**A public archive on productive forces, productive systems, civilizational form, absorptive capacity, value capture, and long-term social change.**

 Longview Archive is the public canonical archive of Aster Vale.